sajithatharaka/myshop_ecommerce/README.md

 ### 9. Verify the user can go logout

-Precondition - user should login
+Precondition - user should login to [https://sajithatharaka.github.io/myshop_ecommerce/](https://sajithatharaka.github.io/myshop_ecommerce/)

 - Logout link should be visible
 - Click on the Logout link